 The Government have introduced flexibility on how Admission Authorities should manage appeals and have removed the requirement for appeal hearings to be held in person.
-Sefton Local Authority are currently facilitating appeal hearings via private telephone/video conferencing.
+Sefton are currently facilitating appeal hearings via private telephone/video conferencing.
 If you would prefer to rely only on your written representations, there is no requirement for appellants to present their case via telephone or video conference.
-It is not necessary for the child to speak at the appeal hearing.
+An 'in person' appeal hearing can be arranged upon request if an appellant prefers this option.
+It is not necessary for the child to speak at an appeal hearing.